ldrssantos/FPGA_learning/README.md

-# Objective: Studying VHDL design flow with Qaurtus Prime 20.1
+# Studying VHDL design flow with Qaurtus Prime 20.1

 ## Section 1
 Exercise1 - Create VHDL solution proposal (logical OR with 3 inputs) using the syntax when...else, process...case, and with...select